 Mindy Clyne, MHS, CGC

-Mindy Clyne, MHS, CGC is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Ms. Clyne works collecting and assembling existing tools, peer-reviewed literature, and documentation on implementation science focused in the areas of public health genomics, and performing portfolio analyses of NIH funded implementation science grants for initiative- and concept-development.
-She assists in identification of genomic-related material for inclusion in the Cancer Control P.L.A.N.E.T. and NCI's Research to Reality online community of practice for cancer control researchers and practitioners.
+Mindy Clyne, M.H.S., C.G.C., is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
+Ms. Clyne collects and assembles existing tools, peer-reviewed literature, and documentation on implementation science in the areas of precision medicine and public health genomics.
+She also performs portfolio analyses of NIH-funded implementation science grants for initiative and concept development.
+She assists in identification of genomic-related material for inclusion in the Cancer Control P.L.A.N.E.T. and Research Tested Intervention programs.
 Ms. Clyne is an active member of The National Academies of Sciences, Engineering, and Medicine Genomics and Population Health Action Collaborative Implementation Outcomes working group.

-Ms. Clyne holds a master of health science degree in genetic epidemiology from Johns Hopkins University Bloomberg School of Public Health, and a dual bachelor of science degree in biology and psychology from the State University at Albany (SUNYA).
-She is certified by the American Board of Genetic Counseling (ABGC) in in genetic counseling.
+Ms. Clyne holds a master’s of health science degree in genetic epidemiology from Johns Hopkins University Bloomberg School of Public Health, and a dual bachelor’s degree in biology and psychology from the State University at Albany.
+She is certified by the American Board of Genetic Counseling in genetic counseling.

 - Public health genomics